stablecog/stablecog/src/lib/md/best-custom-fine-tuned-stable-diffusion-models.md

 In my experience, it does a very good job of mimicking the style of the TV series Arcane.
 However, since that series has such a unique and well-defined world, using Arcane Diffusion for certain kinds of prompts might not produce good results.

-Arcane Diffusion model is availabe on [Stablecog](https://stablecog.com/?mi=36d9d835-646f-4fc7-b9fe-98654464bf8e&adv=true) and you can use it for free by clicking the link below:
+Arcane Diffusion model is available on [Stablecog](https://stablecog.com/?mi=36d9d835-646f-4fc7-b9fe-98654464bf8e&adv=true) and you can use it for free by clicking the link below:

 [Try Arcane Diffusion](https://stablecog.com/?mi=36d9d835-646f-4fc7-b9fe-98654464bf8e&adv=true)<!--rehype:button=true-->